| Route |

 the shore at Greencastle in North Belfast to

-the Shore Road at Greencastle parallel to the
+from the Shore Road at Greencastle parallel to

-Whitewell Road, pass under the Antrim Road at
+the Whitewell Road, pass under the Antrim Road

-Bellevue up to the top of the hill and then run on
+at Bellevue up to the top of the hill and then

-the level as far as Mallusk, where the main road
+run on the level as far as Mallusk, where the

-to Larne harbour diverged.
-Since the whole shore
+main road to Larne harbour diverged.
+Since the

-of Belfast Lough from Greencastle to the city
+whole shore of Belfast Lough from Greencastle to

-centre (about 5km) was already built up, planners
+the city centre (about 5km) was already built

-were at a loss to find a route and did not plan
+up, planners were at a loss to find a route and

-required to pass over the hill section in 1957,
+bridges that were required to pass over the hill

-shoulders.
-At the early stages, the North Approach
+early stages, the North Approach was not being

-was not being planned as a motorway but the plan
+planned as a motorway but the plan became one in

-became one in the same year and was designated the
+the same year and was designated the "M2".
+In

 Construction